Landing Zone English: 1966-71

+In Operation Pershing, LZ English was nearly destroyed by a fire, probably set by the PAVN 3rd Division's sappers on 6 June 1967.

 In November 1970 military police investigated the sale of heroin from a Vietnamese house on the base.
 On 24 January 1971 NBC reported that soldiers of the 173rd Airborne Brigade stationed at English were buying heroin from the house and the South Vietnamese then proceeded to demolish the house.

 1972

 During the Easter Offensive, after overrunning much of Bình Định Province, by 1 May the People's Army of Vietnam (PAVN) besieged the ARVN 40th Regiment, 22nd Division at the base.
 The 40th Regiment, supposed to number 3,000 soldiers had been reduced 40% by desertion and 30% by casualties.
 On the night of 2 May the 40th Regiment abandoned the base and fled 4 mi east to the coast where they were picked up Republic of Vietnam Navy landing craft.

 Current use

 The base is abandoned and turned over to farmland, light industry and housing.
 The airfield remains visible on satellite images.